 2. Drunk driving.
 In the same vein, I've worked on multiple cases where young people have been charged with manslaughter for causing the death of another by having a few drinks and causing an accident.
 Of course, you shouldn't be drinking at all if you're under 21.
 But if you find yourself having made a mistake, don't only compound that mistake with getting behind the wheel.
 Download Lyft and get a ride home.
 I'm sure mom and dad would prefer you catching a ride home rather than the alternative.

 3. Contributory negligence.
 You probably have no idea what this means.
-But if you're involved in an accident, here in Virginia, and you contributed even just 1%, you are barred for being compensated for your injuries.
+But if you're involved in an accident, here in Virginia, and you contributed even just 1%, you are barred from being compensated for your injuries.
 Even if your parents incur 10's of thousands of dollars in medical bills because of your treatment, you will not be awarded anything (and may very well be sued) if you were at fault at all for your car accident.
-I say this to focus in on the point that you're driving a great piece of technology that can vastly improve your life.
-It can also end yours or someone else's life if you don't give it the respect it deserves.
+I say this to focus on the point that you're driving a great piece of technology that can vastly improve your life.
+It can also end your's or someone else's life if you don't give it the respect it deserves.

 4. What to do if you've been in a car accident.
 A couple of things here (assuming you're physically able to, and everyone is safe):